Welcome to the Astrium Planetarium

 If there's any other information you would like to see in this section, please let us know.

 Winchester Science Centre are busy planning more events to cater for different audiences in the planetarium.
 Please sign up for the newsletter to receive the most up to date information by emailing Marketing Officer Lucy Gray.

-The Astrium Planetarium is a fantastic resource for all of Hampshire and, as an immersive environment, can be used for music, theatre and many other events.
+The Astrium Planetarium is a fantastic resource for all of Hampshire and, as an immersive environment, has been used for music, theatre and many other events.
 It will also continue to be used as an auditorium for science shows and corporate events, as the seats can be adjusted to sit upright.